AndrewLaing/TellTheWorld/README.md

 # TellTheWorld
-Django website project

-1: A simple CRUD site where people can post messages and comment on other peoples messages.
+A simple Django website where people can post messages and comment on other peoples messages.

 ![alt text](ttw_1.jpg)